hasibzunair/learn-mlops/README.md

 * Deploy frontend gradio ML app on GCP
 * Train, test and deploy model as an API using all GCP AI components
 * Auto train and deploy?
+* Dockerize the API and then deploy it on a k8s cluster running on Google Kubernetes Engine (GKE), Google Cloud Run.

 ### Resources